elastisys/terms/terms-of-service.md

 For Managed Services, Elastisys is responsible for uptime (see [A2.1.1 Availability](#a211-availability)).

-For Self-managed Services, the Customer is responsible for uptime in consultation with Elastisys (see [A5.4 Division of responsibility](#a54-division-of-responsibility)).
+For Enterprise Services, the Customer is responsible for uptime in consultation with Elastisys (see [A5.4 Division of responsibility](#a54-division-of-responsibility)).

 ### 3.2 Ways of Contact